Mass media in Gabon: Television

 Radiodiffusion-Télévision Gabonaise (RTG) was established in 1959.
 Radio Télévision Gabonaise is one of the state run television stations.
 Two channels are operated under their network.

+Gabon 24 is Gabon's first bilingual non-stop news television channel which launched on 24 May 2016.

-Télé africa is one of the four privately owned television stations.
+Télé Africa is one of the four privately owned television stations.

 Radio

 In 1980, a commercial radio station, Africa No. 1, was founded.
 In 2003 it was estimated that about 50% of the population owns radios.